The MillenniumTNG Project: Intrinsic alignments of galaxies and halos: Introduction

 In recent years, hydrodynamical simulations have become a key tool for studying intrinsic alignments.
 They are advantageous because their galaxy formation physics models have been able to predict increasingly realistic galaxies without relying on assumptions about the occupation of halos with galaxies and about their alignments with the host halo.
 Furthermore, hydrodynamical simulations can be analyzed free of lensing effects; therefore, all alignments measured are characteristically ``intrinsic'' and unaffected by weak lensing.
-They are therefore particularly well-suited for studying the dependence of intrinsic alignments on various properties that may affect the observed shape of galaxies. \citet{2015MNRAS.454.2736C} investigated intrinsic alignments at $z=0.5$ using the Horizon-AGN \citep{2014MNRAS.444.1453D} simulation by way of projected shape correlations and found dependencies on galaxy shape based on colour, as well as a mass dependence in the alignment of ellipticals with central galaxies. \citet{2015MNRAS.448.3522T} similarly measured intrinsic alignments and found mass and redshift dependencies using MassiveBlack-II \citep{2015MNRAS.450.1349K}, over the range $z=0.0-1.0$. \citet{2017MNRAS.468..790H} presented a comprehensive analysis of intrinsic alignments in the Illustris \citep{2014Natur.509..177V} simulation, finding stronger correlations for more massive and more luminous galaxies, as well as for earlier photometric types, in agreement with observations. \cite{2021MNRAS.501.5859T} further detected increased projected correlations for satellite galaxies tracing more massive central galaxies, as well as a colour dependence consistent across MassiveBlack-II and IllustrisTNG \citep{2018MNRAS.475..624N} at low redshifts.
+They are therefore particularly well-suited for studying the dependence of intrinsic alignments on various properties that may affect the observed shape of galaxies. \citet{2015MNRAS.454.2736C} investigated intrinsic alignments at $z=0.5$ using the Horizon-AGN \citep{2014MNRAS.444.1453D} simulation by way of projected shape correlations and found dependencies on galaxy shape based on colour, as well as a mass dependence in the alignment of ellipticals with central galaxies. \citet{2015MNRAS.448.3522T} similarly measured intrinsic alignments and found mass and redshift dependencies using MassiveBlack-II \citep{2015MNRAS.450.1349K}, over the range $z=0.0-1.0$. \citet{2017MNRAS.468..790H} presented a comprehensive analysis of intrinsic alignments in the Illustris \citep{2014Natur.509..177V} simulation, finding stronger correlations for more massive and more luminous galaxies, as well as for earlier photometric types, in agreement with observations. \cite{2021JCAP...03..030S} found dependencies in on redshift, galaxy mass, environment and morphology usint IllustrisTNG. \cite{2021MNRAS.501.5859T} further detected increased projected correlations for satellite galaxies tracing more massive central galaxies, as well as a colour dependence consistent across MassiveBlack-II and IllustrisTNG \citep{2018MNRAS.475..624N} at low redshifts.
 The central galaxy mass dependence of satellite alignment was also found in \cite{2015MNRAS.454.3328V} using EAGLE \citep{2015JCAP...10..032S} and cosmo-OWLS \citep{2014MNRAS.441.1270L} at $z=0.0$.
+While \cite{2022MNRAS.511.3844H} used EAGLE to study the intrinsic alignments of the star-forming gas component of galaxies and found that it exhibits weaker intrinsic alignments in three dimensions than do the stellar and dark-matter components of galaxies.

 Recent work by \citet[][henceforth Z22]{2022MNRAS.514.2049Z} used TNG100 to examine the correlations of galaxy shapes and local tidal shear tensor and to test analytic intrinsic alignment mechanisms for elliptical and spiral galaxies at $z=0.0$ and $z=1.0$.
 They found a significant alignment strength for elliptical galaxies under a linear alignment model at both redshifts, and for spiral galaxies at $z=1.0$.
 They did not, however, detect any intrinsic alignment for spiral galaxies under a non-linear model.
 They further reported dependencies of the intrinsic alignment strength on various properties such as redshift, mass and smoothing scale of the tidal shear tensor.